To Home Page

 The LIRC daemon lircd uses the lircd.conf configuration file to translate "infrared data" sent by your remote, into the names of the remote control buttons.
 On the LIRC website you can find configuration files for about 2500 different types of remote controls.

 If your remote control is not in the list, you can create your own configuration file.
 You need the tool irrecord (part of LIRC) to do this.
-Typical usage:
+Typical usage (as a normal user):

 Applications with LIRC support use the .lircrc configuration file to see what action has to be taken when a certain remote button is pushed.
 Below you find some examples.
 A more detailed explanation about the .lircrc file format can be found on the LIRC website.